oprogramador/sort-any/README.md

   { foo: { foo: 2 } } ]
 */
 ```
-So the results of `Array.prototype.sort` are strange (ex. numbers are sorted in the alphabetical order) and moreover if we change the array order (ex. for object items), the result has order changed as well.
+So the results of `Array.prototype.sort` are strange (eg. numbers are sorted in the alphabetical order) and moreover if we change the array order (eg. for object items), the result has order changed as well.

 So I have implemented this library to work like that:
 ```js